ingenii-solutions/azure-data-factory-generator/README.md

 ## Version History

+* `0.1.5`: Move to a CLI package, and add several fixes
 * `0.1.4`: Add object annotations to track what is managed by this package
 * `0.1.3`: Extend schedule to handle when only the hours of the dayt are specified
 * `0.1.2`: Change the name of the secret name for the SAS URI to access the config tables